Zeioth/distroupdate.nvim/README.md

 ```

 ## Credits
-Many of the GPL3 lua libraries this plugin use come from AstroNvim and NormalNvim.
+The GPL3 lua libraries this plugin use come from AstroNvim and NormalNvim.
 So please support both projects if you enjoy this plugin.

 ## FAQ